-Want some free advice about healthcare in the UK?
+Want some free advice about free healthcare in the UK?
 Get Very Seriously Ill or Very Seriously Injured before you attempt to use it.
 In a crisis, it’s fantastic.
 But if you have a minor ailment, here’s what is far more likely to happen to you:

 1. Feel slightly under the weather for three weeks or so.
 You think you have a throat infection but don’t feel sick enough to stay home, but at the same time you never feel 100% well.

 2. Get tired of feeling grotty, call up your local NHS surgery (where you are registered and forced to go) to make an appointment.
 “Our first available appointment is in 3 days time!”, but you need to shake this illness so you agree.

 3. Get to the surgery on the appointed day and see a doctor you’ve never seen before in your life (because if you’d requested a specific doctor, you would have to wait even longer for an appointment!).
 Said doctor is running late and trying to get back on schedule.
 Explain that you’ve had a low-level throat infection for weeks and that you need antibiotics.
 From your medical records on the screen in front of her, she can see that this will only be your second course of antibiotics since 2000.

 4. Docor peers into your throat, takes your temperature and says “you seem to be getting better [compared to… what??
 Seeing as she hasn’t seen you before!].
 You don’t need antibiotics – just go home and gargle with salt water.”
 Five minutes after you arrived you are back in the waiting room and the doctor is back on schedule.
 Despite this high-tech medical advice (!), your illness doesn’t really go away and you spend two more weeks feeling alternately slightly better and slightly worse.